 So here comes Norman Perlstein.

-Well, you know, the law's the law.
+Well, you know, the law is the law.

-Supreme Court says we gotta do this, and uh, you know, whether we like it or not, we uh we enjoy our freedoms because that very constitution we got to obey it.
+And, you know, whether we like it or not, we enjoy our freedoms because of that very constitution.

 What he didn't say was that if they didn't obey it, in addition to jail time, there would be huge fines.

-And the fines could have negative impact on Time Inc.
+And the fines could have negative impact on Time Inc. shareholders on Time's bottom line.

 So this is a straw dog.

-I think what that just illustrates is that the most journalists couldn't care less whether the people they work for make any money or not.
+I think what that just illustrates is that most journalists couldn't care less whether the people they work for make any money or not.

-They don't think it matters, certainly not to whether they get paid or not.
+Certainly not to whether they get paid or not.

-You know, and the shareholders and board of directors uh maybe a threat to journalism, uh Is what the the claim, oh, yeah, this is a threat to doing real journalism.
+You know, and the shareholders and board of directors, it may be a threat to journalism is what the claim.

 So you could say the public is a threat to journalism.

-They're not watching us.
+Why, those damned upstarts, they're not watching us.

-Those who do those who do the American people think they are?
+Who do the American people think they are?

 They're not reading us.

-Here is uh Orville Shell.
+Here is Orville Schell.

 He said, I can't believe there will be too many anonymous whistleblowers who will want to communicate with Matt Cooper knowing that he can be burned and turned in by Norman Perlstein.

-is clearly troubling for anybody who values the watchdog function of the media.
+What happened at Time Inc. is clearly troubling for anybody who values the watchdog function of the media.

 Burn the source.